kiranraathod/messy_text/README.md

 > You may use LLMs.
 Keep it simple.
 Avoid unnecessary complexity.

-The system is four files, zero unnecessary abstractions.
+The system is focused strictly on the core logic, zero unnecessary abstractions.

 ```
 messy_text/